 SA private carryover frequently asked questions

 In accordance with the Water Allocation Plan for the South Australian River Murray Prescribed Watercourse, access to private carryover is only available to eligible users when the projected minimum opening irrigation allocation is 50 per cent or less.
-As the worst case projected minimum opening allocation for 2021-22 is 82 per cent private carryover will NOT be available in the 2021‑22 water year.
+As the worst case projected minimum opening allocation for 2023-24 is 100 per cent, private carryover will NOT be available in the 2023-24 water year.

 What is private carryover?

 Private carryover is a form of insurance to provide additional water in dry years.
-If carryover is allowed, it will be endorsed on water accounts in the first quarter of the water year.
+If carryover is announced as being available, it will be endorsed on water accounts in the first quarter of the water year.

 When does private carryover apply?